Engin-Boot/pong-stage-RV313/Stage0/PlayerLog.md

 Given : The game running on system.
 When : The player choose Existing account.
-Then : The Player fills Sign_in details and Enters the Game.
+Then : The Player fills Signin details and Enters the Game.